 Canada >> Provinces >> Newfoundland and Labrador

-Newfoundland and Labrador is a Province of Canada & composed of the island of Newfoundland and the continental region of Labrador.
-It’s the most easterly province in Canada and is in the northeastern corner of North America.
-Newfoundland and Labrador is Canada’s ninth most populous province and its fourth-smallest province by area.
-As per the Canada Census Bureau, the population of Newfoundland and Labrador in 2021 is 510,550 and Its estimated population in 2024 is 541,391 or 0.54 million
+Newfoundland and Labrador is one of Canada’s 13 provinces and territories, consisting of the island of Newfoundland and the mainland region of Labrador.
+It is the easternmost province of Canada, located in the northeastern corner of North America.
+Newfoundland and Labrador is Canada’s ninth most populous province and the fourth smallest by land area.

 Source: Statistics Canada